-- Call, email or visit any of the Discrimination Investigators listed above. - Call, email or visit Timeka Rashid, Vice President for Student Affairs & Title IX Coordinator at trashid@bw.edu at 440-826-2111 or in the Bonds Administration Building. - Call or visit Safety and Security at 440-826-2000.
-Their 24 hours dispatch center is available for reporting any crime or misconduct. - Submita report to the BW Bias Incident/Hate Crime Report found at my.bw.edu and click on Bias/Incident/Sexual Misconduct Report Form found under Campus Applications. - BW employees may also choose to call, email, or visit the Human Resources office at jleonard@bw.edu or 440-826-2220.
+- Call, emailor visit any of the Discrimination Investigators listed above. - Call, email or visit Lena Crain, Dean of Students & Title IX Coordinator at lcrain@bw.edu at 440-826-2160 or in the Bonds Administration Building. - Call or visit Safety and Security at 440-826-2000.
+Their 24 hours dispatch center is available for reporting any crime or misconduct. - Submita report to the BW Bias Incident/Hate Crime Report found at my.bw.edu and click on Bias/Incident/Sexual Misconduct Report Form found under Campus Applications. - BW employees may also choose to call, email, or visit the Human Resources office at ileonard@bw.edu or 440-826-2220.
 The office is located on the second floor of Bonds Administration Building.